Medical Allowance|Reimbursement |Advance |Rules |Form|Tax Exemption For Central Govt. Railways

 Medical advance to CGHS beneficiaries

-All the CGHS beneficiaries are eligible to get the medical advances as per the CGHS guidelines.
-The central govt. employees are brought under this health scheme for its employees, which provide easy and affordable medical insurance.
-At first the treatment of the CGHS beneficiaries has to be initiated in the CGHS hospitals and dispensaries.
-For outside treatment, the recommendation of CGHS doctor is needed.
-In case of emergency, the CGHS beneficiary must get emergency certificate from CGHS doctor.
+All the CGHS beneficiaries are eligible to get medical advances as per the CGHS guidelines.
+The central govt. employees are brought under this health scheme for its employees, which provides easy and affordable medical insurance.
+At first, the treatment of the CGHS beneficiaries has to be initiated in the CGHS hospitals and dispensaries.
+For outside treatment, the recommendation of a CGHS doctor is needed.
+In case of an emergency, the CGHS beneficiary must get an emergency certificate from a CGHS doctor.